thavasnippets/dynamodb-table-design/readme.md

 - **Increased Costs**: Multiple queries and read/write operations can quickly add up.
 - **Reduced Performance**: Joins and multiple queries introduce latency.
-- **Complexity**: Managing multiple tables and relationships becomes cumbersome.
+- **Complexity**: Managing multiple tables and relationships becomes heavy.

 To truly harness the power of DynamoDB, you need to embrace the NoSQL mindset and design your schema around access patterns, not relationships.

----

 ## Single-Table Design: The DynamoDB Way